droqen/hi-leonards/01-discordbot/README.md

 # Leonard Discord Bot

+_This readme and significant amounts of code produced using genAI as part of a particular process.
+I never use this stuff for my 'real' works, but I am for this and similar experiments which are not intended to be released in any official sense._

 Welcome to the Leonard Discord Bot repository!
 This bot is designed to interact with users on Discord with a unique typing effect that simulates natural pauses, making conversations feel more lifelike.

 ## Features